eurecom-s3/noise-sdr/README.md

 (cross)compile it.
 Running fldigi-noise-sdr is straightforward (check the help menu).
 We assume you have some familiarity with running code on various platforms, EM leakage, popular SDR tools and radio protocols (many resources online are available).
-We plan to follow up with more tutorials and more detailed instructions.

 ### Publications